INDIA Bloc

 Mamata, Stalin, Akilesh, Tejaswi, Thackeray, and Pawar, whose ego and personal

-the BJP, but also got either decimated or weakened in the process.
+the BJP, but they got either decimated or weakened in the process.
 Even in the meeting on June 8, Akilesh Yadav

 told the Congress to show a ‘big heart’ and be ‘accommodative’ to have larger share of seats for themselves.
 This is how the

-regional parties have been pushing the Congress to be a marginal player in elections,
+regional parties have been pushing the national party - the Congress - to be a marginal player in elections,

 Tomar argues: “Ironically, the political weakening